justxdv/Filmex/README.md

 # Filmex - Created by Digvijay Sethi

-Filmex combines the desire to unleash powerful creativity with the industry's most advanced tech stacks such as React.js, Redux, Material UI and Alan AI

-This application includes user authentication, dark mode, view movie on the basis of categories or genres, viewing movie and actor details, adding a movie to favorites or watchlist and many more functionalities.
+Filmex is an impressive web application that combines the power of cutting-edge technologies such as React.js, Redux, Material UI, and Alan AI to deliver an exceptional user experience.
+The application boasts a range of features including user authentication, dark mode, and the ability to view movies based on categories or genres.
+With the option to view movie and actor details, add movies to favorites or watchlist, and many more functionalities, Filmex stands out as an application that truly understands the needs of its users.

-Alan works as in-app voice assistant which create conversational experiences for filmex.
+One of the most impressive features of the application is the use of Alan AI as an in-app voice assistant to create conversational experiences for Filmex.
+By leveraging the power of AI and natural language processing, Alan helps to make the application more intuitive and user-friendly, allowing users to interact with the application in a more natural way.
+Whether users are searching for a specific movie or simply browsing for inspiration, Alan is there to provide support, enhancing the overall user experience and making Filmex a truly outstanding application.